SABRE (rocket engine): Precooler

-As the air enters the engine at supersonic or hypersonic speeds, it becomes hotter than the engine can withstand due to compression effects.
+As the air would enter the engine at supersonic or hypersonic speeds, it would become hotter than the engine can withstand due to compression effects.
 Jet engines, which have the same problem but to a lesser degree, solve it by using heavy copper or nickel-based materials, by reducing the engine's pressure ratio, and by throttling back the engine at the higher airspeeds to avoid melting.
 However, for a single-stage-to-orbit (SSTO) spaceplane, such heavy materials are unusable, and maximum thrust is necessary for orbital insertion at the earliest time to minimise gravity losses.
-Instead, using a gaseous helium coolant loop, SABRE dramatically cools the air from 1000 C down to −150 C in a counterflow heat exchanger while avoiding liquefaction of the air or blockage from freezing water vapour.
-The counterflow heat exchanger also allows the helium to exit the engine at a sufficiently high temperature to drive pumps and compressors for the liquid hydrogen fuel and helium working fluid itself.
+Instead, using a gaseous helium coolant loop, SABRE would dramatically cool the air from 1000 C down to −150 C in a counterflow heat exchanger while avoiding liquefaction of the air or blockage from freezing water vapour.
+The counterflow heat exchanger would also allow the helium to exit the engine at a sufficiently high temperature to drive pumps and compressors for the liquid hydrogen fuel and helium working fluid itself.

 Previous versions of precoolers such as HOTOL put the hydrogen fuel directly through the precooler.
-SABRE inserts a helium cooling loop between the air and the cold fuel to avoid problems with hydrogen embrittlement in the precooler.
+SABRE would insert a helium cooling loop between the air and the cold fuel to avoid problems with hydrogen embrittlement in the precooler.

-The dramatic cooling of the air created a potential problem: it is necessary to prevent blocking the precooler from frozen water vapour and other air fractions.
+The dramatic cooling of the air created a potential problem: it would be necessary to prevent blocking the precooler from frozen water vapour and other air fractions.
 In October 2012, the cooling solution was demonstrated for 6 minutes using freezing air.
-The cooler consists of a fine pipework heat exchanger with 16,800 thin-walled tubes, and cools the hot in-rushing atmospheric air down to the required −150 C in 0.01 s.
+The cooler would consist of a fine pipework heat exchanger with 16,800 thin-walled tubes, and would cool the hot in-rushing atmospheric air down to the required −150 C in 0.01 s.
 The ice prevention system had been a closely guarded secret, but REL disclosed a methanol-injecting 3D-printed de-icer in 2015 through patents, as they needed partner companies and could not keep the secret while working closely with outsiders.

 Compressor

-Below five times the speed of sound and 25 kilometres of altitude, which are 20% of the speed and 20% of the altitude needed to reach orbit, the cooled air from the precooler passes into a modified turbo-compressor, similar in design to those used on conventional jet engines but running at an unusually high pressure ratio made possible by the low temperature of the inlet air.
-The compressor feeds the compressed air at 140 atmospheres into the combustion chambers of the main engines.
+Below five times the speed of sound and 25 kilometres of altitude, which are 20% of the speed and 20% of the altitude needed to reach orbit, the cooled air from the precooler would pass into a modified turbo-compressor, similar in design to those used on conventional jet engines but running at an unusually high pressure ratio made possible by the low temperature of the inlet air.
+The compressor would feed the compressed air at 140 atmospheres into the combustion chambers of the main engines.

 In a conventional jet engine, the turbo-compressor is driven by a gas turbine powered by combustion gases.
-SABRE drives the turbine with a helium loop, which is powered by heat captured in the precooler and a preburner.
+SABRE would drive the turbine with a helium loop, which would be powered by heat captured in the precooler and a preburner.